AkshayRaul/DevOps-Pipeline/README.md

       Akshay Raul - araul
       Shwetha Kalyanaraman -skalyan
 #### Contributions
-    Ashwin Risbood - Wrote a bash script to build 100 jobs in Jenkins and runs the fuzzer before building the job.
-Script also includes resetting git head after every build.
+    Ashwin Risbood - Wrote a nodeJs script to add-commit-reset 100 fuzz operations each triggering a build in Jenkins, added fuzzing operations.
     Shwetha Kalyanaraman - Parsing from the 100 log files and sorting as per total failures and time elapsed for each file to generate a report
     Akshay Raul- Integrated Jacoco for code coverage and analyzed Itrust using static analysis tool- FindBugs Cameron Nelson -  Added Fuzzer Operators.